johro897/electricity-cost-card/README.md

 ## Features

 - **Live price** from Nordpool sensor (15-minute blocks)
-- **Price graph** covering the next N hours, configurable per dashboard
+- **Price graph** covering the next N hours, configurable per dashboard — crosses midnight seamlessly using tomorrow's prices when available
 - **Per-activity cost** — each appliance shows what it will cost right now
 - **Duration mode** — appliances with a set runtime show the integrated cost over real upcoming price blocks, not just the current spot price
-- **Best window** — finds the cheapest consecutive time slot within your search horizon
+- **Best window** — finds the cheapest consecutive time slot within your search horizon, including overnight
 - **Simulation slider** — drag to simulate any price and see how costs change; resets to live with one tap
 - **Visual editor** — configure all settings directly in the HA dashboard UI, with a generated YAML snippet you can copy
 - **Threshold-based recommendations** — Good / OK / Wait per appliance, based on price per kWh vs your own threshold